 Unfortunately, the anime reached this stopping point by rushing the story pacing and cutting down on certain story arcs.
 Fans of the manga might complain, but anime-only audiences probably appreciated the fast-moving plot that still took the time necessary to develop key characters.

-Based on this ending, 7 SEEDS Part 2 should finish the remainder of the manga’s story.
+Based on this ending, 7 SEEDS Part 2 should be focused on a mysterious ghost ship.
 Let’s just hope the remainder of the anime is able to adapt the heart of the story.

 7 SEEDS Part 2 release date